More small and medium businesses are being audited these days. Canada Revenue Agency (CRA) has ramped up audits of small- to medium-sized enterprises.

 Many taxpayers are simply chosen at random from among all tax filers.

-In selecting taxpayers for audit, CRA will often pay closer attention to cash businesses such as restaurants, businesses where receipts may not be needed, and businesses whose margins or incomes are not within the norm for that industry.
+In selecting taxpayers for audit, CRA will often pay closer attention to cash businesses such as trades businesses where a small job may be paid in cash, businesses where receipts may not be needed, and businesses whose margins or incomes are not within the norm for that industry.
 CRA will also look more closely at taxpayers who claim rental or business losses.

 Then there are CRA audit projects.
 At various times, CRA will target certain groups or industries that tend to have a high level of tax non-compliance, such as construction, real estate or hospitality industries.